Introduction

 - For a more complete list of resources, take a look at the one on my GitHub: adamkadaban/CTFs

 If you want to get serious about pentesting, I think the Practical Ethical Hacking Course by Heath Adams is amazing.
-You can pay for the course on the TCM security website or can get slightly older versions for free on YouTube, and sometimes on Udemy.
+You can pay for the course on the TCM Security website or can get slightly older versions for free on YouTube, and sometimes on Udemy.
 This course aligns with a certification called the PNPT that, in my opinion, is much better than the OSCP while being much cheaper.

 How to Practice for CPTC